john-science/python_for_scientists/classes/01_control_statements/lecture_01.5.md

 ![spam and eggs](http://upload.wikimedia.org/wikipedia/commons/a/a7/SPAM_and_Eggs.jpg)

 In order to write useful programs, we almost always need the ability to check conditions and change the behavior of the program accordingly.
-Conditional statements give us this ability.
-The simplest form is the if statement, which has the genaral form:
+Conditional statements give us that ability.
+The simplest form is the `if` statement, which has the genaral form:

     if PREDICATE:
-        BODY STATEMENTS
+        BODY

 In this case, only if the predicate is true is the body of the statement executed.
 For example: